-The Secretariat general of the Commission considering that your request had a wide scope has already proposed a fair solution according to Article 6(3) of Regulation (EC) No 1049/2001.
-In accordance with the case law of the EU Courts, a fair solution can only concern the content or the number of documents applied for, not the deadline for replying.1

-The Secretariat General of the Commission proposed to narrow down the scope of your request, so as to reduce it to a more manageable number, i.e.:
+The Secretariat General of the Commission considering that your request had a wide scope has already proposed a fair solution according to Article 6(3) of Regulation (EC) No 1049/2001.
+In accordance with the case law of the EU Courts, a fair solution can only concern the content or the number of documents applied for, not the deadline for replying.
+It proposed to narrow down the scope of your request, so as to reduce it to a more manageable number, i.e.:

-- Restrict the temporary scope of your wide-scoped request to a period of your choice not exceeding six months and limit its scope only to the meetings published in the Transparency Register; - Limit the number of your seemingly separate requests to 10 requests of your choice; - Limit the scope of your requests to 20 meetings of your choice published in the Transparency Register for each one of the companies you are interested in (Google, Amazon, Microsoft and Facebook).
+- Restrict the temporary scope of your wide-scoped request to a period of your choice not exceeding six months and limit its scope only to the meetings published in the Transparency Register; - Limit the number of your seemingly separate requests to 10 requests of your choice; - Limit the scope of your requests to 20 meetings of your choice published in the Transparency Register for each one of the companies you are interested in (Google, and Microsoft).